Ahmad-danaf/FunLearn-Projects-Hub/readme.md

 - **Description:** The famous study-timer-pomodoro.
 - **To Run:** Execute `python main.py`

+### 11. Flash Card Project
+- **Language:** Python
+- **Description:** A program aiding in learning new words for The Psychometric Entrance Test using flashcards.
+Utilizes tkinter to display cards in English for 3 seconds, then reveals the translation in Hebrew.
+Allows removal of known words and creates a new CSV file to exclude known words on subsequent runs.
+- **To Run:** Execute `python main.py`

 ## Usage

 To get started with these projects, follow these steps: